-You should specify which category you are entering; judges will appraise each entry using the categories as judging criteria, but may award your photo in another category if deemed fit.
+You should specify which category you are entering; judges will appraise each entry using the categories as judging criteria but may award your photo in another category if deemed fit.

 Entries submitted after the deadline will not be eligible.
 Late entries cause extra admin and will NOT be accepted.

-Photographs must have been taken within the Borough of Ealing within the last 5 years; exact location is to be included in the submission details.
+Photographs must have been taken within the Borough of Ealing within the last 5 years; the exact location is to be included in the submission details.

 Please include your camera or phone details (e.g. ‘iPhone 10’ is fine, we have winners every year using phone cameras).
 List the settings if you wish so others who are interested in technical details can learn.

 Your description of the photo is just as important as the photo itself and is part of the judging criteria so please fill it in with more than just a name of species or subject and location.
 We want to hear the story of the photo and perhaps what it means to you.
-Failure to provide a good description which will be displayed with your entry may lose you significant points in judging.
+Failure to provide a good description that will be displayed with your entry may lose you significant points in judging.

 By submitting your photo to the competition you agree for EWG to share the image in promotional materials in future, with credit to you, the photographer.